jdaigle/jdaigle.github.io/_posts/2016-02-01-message-broker-architecture.md

 layout: post
 ---

-In my [previous post]({% post_url 2016-01-25-introducing-lightrail %}) I talked beginning research into designing and implementing an AMQP-based message broker.
+In my [previous post]({% post_url 2016-01-25-introducing-lightrail %}) I talked of beginning research into designing and implementing an AMQP-based message broker.

 Implementing the network layer and AMQP protocol is relatively easy.
 But the actual message broker implementation (queuing, dispatch, and persistence) is an interesting problem.